hannutt/FinancialApp/README.md

 environment variable.
 The environment variable is in Gitignore mode.
 The application retrieves credentials using the Python OS library if necessary with the environ.get method.

+VOICE COMMANDS

+The user can control some of the application's functions with their own speech.
+The application uses a library called SpeechRecognition and the device's microphone when listening to commands given by the user.
+For now these voice commands are available:

+CLEAR = Clears the application's text box

+STOCKS = Create an input field and two checkboxes in the user interface.
+The user needs them when looking for information about stocks

+CRYPTO= Create an input field in the user interface.
+The user can use this input field when searching for information about cryptocurrencies.

+STOCK INFO = Retrieves data from the API based on the trading ID of the stock entered by the user

+SAVE = Saves the contents of the application's text box to the MongoDB cloud database used by the application

 STOCK & CRYPTO CURRENCY INFORMATION SEARCH

 Stock/crypto information is searched using the stock's or crypto trading ID.
 For example, information on the Apple stock